RmrD05/My-Data-Structure-and-Algorithm-Activities/README.md

 #**Destination Application**

 ## Introduction
 It is a system that accepts inputs from the user, it is capable of adding cities and the distance between them, after adding the required data, it can then be displayed.
-This application utilizes weighted-graph data structures and its function includes distance measuring from point A to point B.
+This application utilizes weighted-graph data structures and its function includes distance measuring from point A to point B. This system utilizes a graph data structure where each city added is put on a node and the distance is the weight of the edge per vertice.

 ![Screenshot 2024-12-09 121633](https://github.com/RmrD05/My-Data-Structure-and-Algorithm-Activities/blob/b6d9c0a5856db5202acac342255c498c1d8b95c2/Screenshot%202024-12-06%20073011.png)